sbcfiregis/DefensibleSpaceInspections/HowTo.md

 10) Navigate inside unzipped file until you get to the shapefiles
 11) Select parts of the shapefile that __DO NOT INCLUDE__ "photoid" or "2020_inspection" and add "_SBC" to all 4 parts of the shapefile
 (ex: 2019_defensible_space_inspections_SBC)
-12) Bring shapefile into ArcMap/QGIS, open attribute table, create new __Date__ field (Titled: "Date") and __field calculate__ "Date" field from the "Inspection" field.
+12) Bring shapefile into ArcMap/QGIS, open attribute table, create new __Date__ field (Titled: "Date") and __field calculate__ "Date" field from the "Inspecti_1" field.
 NOTE: you may receive a processing error, but click yes and the process will complete.
 13) __Delete__ the following fields:

     a) created by